“Amy’s voice was hoarse and her speech had a mournful tone, as if to say, all pleasures are fleeting–only weariness and persecution endure.”

 The slowest—that was the only superlative anyone had ever applied to Amy, so she cultivated it carefully.
 Being last was her identity, her source of uniqueness.
 Sometimes it brought her laughs or pleas, other times it brought her threats or reprimands, but always it brought her attention.

 Her work was as pokey as her walk.
 One time we tested all the clients on their skill with hand tools.
-The hammering test usually took only a few seconds—a client either drove the nail in or mangled it hopelessly—but Amy worked on her nail for a half hour a day, day after day.
+The hammering test usually took only a minute—a client either drove the nail in or mangled it hopelessly—but Amy worked on her nail for a half hour a day, day after day.
 She took several minutes’ rest between blows, and when a blow did come it was so anemic it had no discernible effect.
 After four days the humiliated nail finally sank into the board, so Amy passed the hammering test.

 In the Toy Department, while other clients sanded board after board, Amy would linger over each one, nursing it like a drink.
 Hoping not to get nagged by an irritated supervisor, she’d move her hand back and forth, but her work was as hollow as an empty husk: no interest, no energy lay behind it.